 - and to move forward, we often have to take a step back

 No matter where you live, if you appreciate the traditions of country living and want to live a joy-filled lifestyle, you are in the right place.

-Our goal is to help empower women with hand-picked tools and information to live country life to the fullest.
+Our goal is to help deliver hand-picked tools and information to help moms live country life to the fullest.
 We focus on food, home and gardening, family (including our fur-family!), community, and travel (specializing in agritourism, family travel with teens, and Second Season of Life Adventures.)
 Join us for a cup o’ Jo, we are certainly glad you stopped by!

 Barb Webb, Owner/Editor